aurelienog/Born2BeRoot/README.md

 **SSH**

-SSH (Secure Shell) is a protocol that allows secure remote access to the server.
+Secure Shell is a protocol that allows secure remote access to the server.

 - Uses encryption
 - Client-server architecture